 Risk-free investments are nearly impossible to find.
-Even traditional risk-free investments such as certificates of deposit or government bonds pay a negative rate of return once inflation is factored in, creating a unique risk all of their own
+Even supposedly low-risk investments such as certificates of deposit or government bonds have a negative return after accounting for inflation, which presents a new risk in itself.

 Before investing money in private equity, it is important to understand the risks as well as the rewards.
 In this article, we will discuss in detail the top 10 risks to consider before investing in private equity real estate.

 Financial Structure Risk

 The majority of large commercial real estate projects require more than one source of capital, such as different types of equity and different types of debt.
 In one sense, this is similar to the way many publicly held companies have multi-class stock structures, each with different levels of control and returns.

 In private equity real estate, investors may reduce financial risk by analyzing the capital stack.
 A capital stack in investment real estate describes how capital is structured or organized and may include common equity, preferred equity, mezzanine debt, and senior debt.

 This analysis should include understanding the position of their capital within the overall financing structure of the investment, the potential risks and benefits of that position, and who benefits if a deal performs better or worse than anticipated.

 As a simple example, consider a $1 million private equity real estate development project with a capital stack of 50% debt and 50% equity.